 We can deliver Apprenticeships in a range of subjects, once you have found an employer come and speak to us.
-We can talk to the employer about what they need to do next and support them through the process of employing an apprentice.
+We can talk to the employer about what they need to do next and support them through the process of employing an Apprentice.

 Finding out more

+We offer an Advice shop where anyone can drop in for impartial advice on careers.
 If your daughter or son has a query about apprenticeships they can find out more from the GovApprenticeship webpage, ask a careers adviser who comes into their school or speak to a careers adviser from the National Careers Service on 0800 100 900.
 The National Careers Service also offer webchat, texts and other means of getting in touch as listed on their Contact an Adviser webpage for young people.